EinsteinOmics/OmicsWorkshop/README.md

 Dr. Pradhan has made available a Dropbox link with options for running the vignette locally (on your own computer) in R, looking along with a non-interactive .HTML file, the main code itself as a .R file, and a guide for installing the key R software packages such as Deseq2.
 - [Dropbox link to vignette](https://www.dropbox.com/scl/fo/uyo4mtqp9aze1u5ckphe2/h?rlkey=hni2pwjl9p3tiwewpkpljjl82&dl=0)

+For HPC use, the relevant files are Jupyter notebooks ending in .ipynb.
+For local use, the relevant files are the .Rmd files for interactive code, or the .HTML files for viewing only.